Skip to Content

 Located in the hamlet of Chiselville, this lovely covered bridge is just a short drive from Route 7 between Bennington and Manchester.

-A sign above the bridge’s entrance lets travelers know that they will incur a “One Dollar Fine For Driving Faster Than A Walk On This Bridge.”
+A sign above the bridge’s entrance lets travelers know they will incur a “One Dollar Fine For Driving Faster Than A Walk On This Bridge.”

-There are small parking areas on both sides of the bridge, and a short, steep path down to the river bank on the north side.
+There are small parking areas on both sides of the bridge and a short, steep path down to the river bank on the north side.

 Arlington Green Covered Bridge: Arlington, Vermont